Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Jessie.md

 This document must be updated daily every time you finish a work session.

-## Jesse Chan
+## Jessie Chan

-### 2024-01-02 - Brief description
-Expanded description including how much time was spent on task.

-### 2024-01-03 - Brief description
+### 2025-05-19 - Brief description
+Used the interactive website to learn about branching.
+Working on Prototype with others.

+### 2025-05-20
+Created new branch.